Universal Chern number statistics in random matrix fields: Parametric GUE models

 The parametric sensitivity can be any positive number in the Gaussian and Lorentzian families, and is between zero and one in the four-matrix model.
 In paper I there is a discussion of how a linear transformation of the parameter space {of this model} can be used to model systems in which the parameter space is not isotropic.

-{In our Monte-Carlo calculations, {realisations} of parametric GUE matrices on the sphere were randomly drawn, and for each {realisation} we numerically calculated the Chern number using an adaptive mesh version of the algorithm \cite{Fuk+05}, dividing the sphere into triangles.
-This data was used to calculate the joint distribution of the Chern numbers for the three families of matrix-element correlations with different matrix sizes and correlation lengths.
+The spectral correlations of the parametric GUE model \eqref{eq: 2.1} were previously studied in \cite{AtAl95}.
+Here we study the Chern number statistics numerically by sampling matrices of the parametric GUE distribution on the vertices of a triangulation of the two-sphere.
+For each such realisation we calculated the Chern number using the algorithm of \cite{Fuk+05}, refining the triangulation until convergence was obtained.
+In this manner we calculate the distribution of the Chern numbers for the three families of matrix-element correlations listed above, with different matrix sizes and correlation lengths.
+The details of the numerical method are described in appendix \ref{app:mc}.